 Who We Serve

-Circle of Hope has strategically partnered with 21 homeless shelters, clinics, and programs in Boston and MetroWest in order to provide clothing and necessities to 4,700 individuals experiencing homelessness each year.
-Circle of Hope strives to promote the health and dignity of homeless infants, children, women, men, LGBTQ youth and adults, and survivors of domestic violence by providing them with the items they need to stay warm and dry throughout all of New England's seasons.
-We are proud to partner with the following wonderful homeless shelters and clinics:
+Circle of Hope has strategically partnered with 23 homeless shelters, clinics, and programs in Boston and MetroWest in order to provide clothing and necessities to thousands of individuals experiencing homelessness each year.
+Circle of Hope promotes the health and dignity of homeless infants, children, women, men, LGBTQ youth and adults, and survivors of domestic violence by providing them with the items they need to stay warm and dry throughout all of New England's seasons.
+We are proud to partner with the following homeless shelters, clinics, and organizations:

 Casa Nueva Vida provides shelter, housing, and case management to homeless families in Boston and Lawrence.
 Its mission is to provide families with the resources they need to lift themselves out of poverty.